コンテンツにスキップ

 Captive of "Tunnel" 1

 Every day at dusk, I bring my daughter here to listen to the voices.
 When I clear my body and mind, I can hear all kinds of voices.
 My daughter, not even a year old yet, is full of curiosity and listens along with me.
 If there's a difference, she responds.
-She's only just begun to be able to make sounds, and she loves using her stomach and throat to make sounds.
+She's only just begun to be able to make sounds, and she's having so much fun using her stomach and throat to make sounds.
 I never respond.
 As is often the case in folk tales, if I turn around or respond, I won't be able to go home.

 What is his wife doing?
 Of course she is with him.
 As the young couple with their baby in a stroller stand in a daze in the tunnel, the halogen lamps light up dimly.
 It is night.